Anurag-cod4fun/Stock-Price-Prediction-with-RNN/README.md

 # Stock-Price-Prediction-with-RNN
 We are given Google stock price from 01/2012 to 12/2016.
 The task is to predict the trend of the stock price for 01/2017

+Before satrting with the model make sure you import the data set i.e the Train and the test csv files.

 PROJECT BY - ANURAG PATIL